 Advanced study in a special area of interest in laboratory or library research studies.
-Prerequisite: Recommendation of major adviser.
+Prerequisite: Recommendation of major advisor.

-495 Senior Seminar

-Preparation and presentation of a scientific paper and evaluation of others papers.
-Taken by students with Senior status as a requirement for graduation.
+495 Senior Seminar 2 s.h.
+Preparation and presentation of a scientific paper.
+Taken by students with senior status as a requirement for graduation.